-Sales of the Porsche Panamera will commence on September 12.
+Sales of the Porsche Panamera will commence on September 12, 2009.
 This confirmation coincides with the showcasing of these demonstration cars at dealerships across the German market beginning today.

 Although a specific launch date is unknown, it has been confirmed that a hybrid version will be released as well.
 Germany will be the first market to get the Panamera, but the rest of Europe, South America and some Asian countries will receive the new model sometime in September.
 North America and Australia will launch the Panamera a month later, while China will begin sales of the car in early 2010.

 The Porsche Panamera is an executive sedan built Porsche as part of its strategy to expand its market.
 The front-engine and rear-wheel drive Panamera gets its name from the Carrera Panamericana race.
 Porsche unveiled the production version of the Porsche Panamera at the 13th Auto Shanghai International Automobile Show in Shanghai, China, on April 2009.

 The Panamera is considered as the long-awaited successor of the Porsche 989 concept car unveiled in the late 1980s.
 The Porsche 989 was a 4-door performance-oriented touring sedan that was developed by Porsche between 1988 and 1991.
 Its development was stopped in late 1991, the 989 was ultimately cancelled in January 1992.